PeterNaydenov/drag-drop/README.md

 # Drag-Drop (@peter.naydenov/drag-drop)

 ( IN A HEAVY DEVELOPMENT.
-IT'S NOT SAVE TO USE IN A PRODUCTION )
+IT'S NOT SAVE TO USE IN PRODUCTION )

 Platform independent "drag and drop" module.
 It's a try to simplify and automate `drag and drop` functionality as it possible.